Stress management: Stress in College

-Problem-focused strategies employ action-oriented behavioral activities like planning, for example.
+Problem-focused strategies employ action-oriented behavioral activities such as planning.
 Emotion-focused strategies involve the expression of emotion and often include the altering of expectations.
 Although problem-focused strategies have often been found to be more effective than emotion-focused strategies, both categories include coping mechanisms that effectively reduce the negative impacts of stress.

-There are several practical examples of problem-focused or approach-based coping strategies.
-Notably, developing time management skills, avoiding procrastination, and goal-setting are associated with stress reduction.
-These skills allow students to better prioritize new responsibilities, leaving them more time for sleep and leisure activities, which have been shown to reduce stress.
-Additionally, working towards or maintaining healthy sleep habits helps individuals better cope with high levels of stress.
+Practical examples of problem-focused strategies include developing time management skills, avoiding procrastination, and setting goals.
+These skills help students prioritize responsibilities, allowing more time for restorative activities like sleep and leisure activities, both of which are linked to lower stress levels.
+Healthy sleep patterns, in particular, are strongly associated with improved stress management.
+Working towards or maintaining healthy sleep habits helps individuals better cope with high levels of stress.